dyxj/webapp-example/README.md

 # webapp-example
 An example of a basic CRUD web application written with **Go** and **Angular2/4** using **MongoDB**.

+Saw some questions on building a web application with **Go** and **Angular2/4** but couldn't find an example online, so I wrote one.
+Written to help people new to **Go**.
+Looking to get critique from **forum.golangbridge.org** will post link to discussion when available.

 ## Prerequisites ##
 * Go